vasilvas99/vasilvas99.github.io/content/blog/en/1-clonezilla.md

 ## Conclusion

 All in all Clonezilla's TUI is a bit rough and can be scary for new users, but the overall process of creating and flashing and image is _very_ straightforward if you have prepared upfront a bit.
+Given that this tool is FOSS, why pay for a commercial piece of software whose only advantage is a pretty GUI 🙂.